The State Pension can be a minefield, so make sure you don’t make any of these costly mistakes.

 The amount of State Pension you receive relies on how many years National Insurance contributions or National Insurance credits you have built up.

 Those entitled to the old basic State Pension needed 30 ‘qualifying years’ of NICs to get the full benefit, but there is no minimum so even those with just a few years receive something.

-Those that reached the State Pension age on or after 6 April 2016 are eligible for the new State Pension instead.
+Those that reached the State Pension age after 6 April 2016 receive the new State Pension instead.

 In order to receive this amount, you will need 35 ‘qualifying years’ of NICs.
 You’ll need at least 10 years to get paid any new State Pension at all.